fredsterss/tabify/Readme.md

 [Component](https://github.com/component/component) for turning a list into tabs.

-Inspired by [stagas/tabify](https://github.com/stagas/tabify) but without all the DOM configuration and works in IE.
+Inspired by [stagas/tabify](https://github.com/stagas/tabify) but without all the DOM configuration and with IE support.

 ## Installation